 3.3 | Simulating tracks from foieGras model fits

-To illustrate how to simulate tracks from foieGras model fits we use a juvenile harp seal (Pagophilus groenlandicus) tracked from the Gulf of St Lawrence, Canada, and described in Grecian et al. (2022).
+To illustrate how to simulate tracks from foieGras model fits we use a juvenile harp seal (Pagophilus groenlandicus) track from the Gulf of St Lawrence, Canada, described in Grecian et al. (2022).
 The data are temporally irregular Argos locations including error ellipse information.
-We fit the crw model using fit_ssm with a 4 ms-1 speed filter threshold (vmax) and a 12-h prediction interval (time.step).
+We fit the crw model using fit_ssm with a 4 ms-1 speed filter threshold (vmax) and a 12-h prediction interval (time.step). fit_ssm(locs, model = “crw”, vmax = 4, time.step = 12)

-We simulate 50 animal movement paths from the crw process model using simfit, and apply a potential function using the grad and beta arguments to constrain the simulated paths to largely remain in water.
-These tracks are then filtered based on their similarity to the original path using sim_filter and the top 10% retained (keep = 0.1)(Fig. a,b).
-As the potential function does not guarantee all locations remain off land, we re-route any remaining simulated locations from land back to water using route_path (Fig. c).
-In combination, these functions provide a pragmatic, non-statistical method to generate and objectively filter pseudo-tracks for use in movement or habitat modelling applications.
+We simulated 50 animal movement paths from the crw process model using simfit, and applied a potential function using the grad and beta arguments to constrain the simulated paths to largely remain in water.
+These tracks were then filtered based on their similarity to the original path using sim_filter and the top 10% retained (keep = 0.1)(Fig. a,b).
+As the potential function does not guarantee all locations remain off land, we re-routed any remaining simulated locations from land back to water using route_path (Fig. c).
+In combination, these functions provide a pragmatic approach to generate and objectively filter pseudo-tracks for use in movement or habitat modelling applications.

 Simulating (a) 100 movement paths from a correlated random walk process model; (b) filtering those tracks to select the top 10% based on their similarity to the original SSM-predicted track (red); and (c) re-routing simulated locations on land (orange) back to ocean (blue).
 The orange box in (b) indicates region magnified in (c).
 SSM-predicted track (red) overlaid in all panels for context.